"Know Thyself": A User's Guide

 (This isn’t to say that sometimes it also doesn’t come from putting yourself in high-pressure, white-knuckled, heart-pounding situations.
 But we’re starting with the basics here.)

-It’s a basic point: you can’t know what food you like and don’t like without trying lots of food.You can’t know what work you like without trying different kinds of work.
+It’s a basic point: you can’t know what food you like and don’t like without trying different kinds of of food.You can’t know what work you like without trying different kinds of work.

 Ideally, our younger days can be full of experimentation and exploration.
 Hard-won, first-hand knowledge sticks.
-The rest we usually forget.
+The rest we often forget.

 “How can we learn to know ourselves?